 Addiction can tear down personal beauty and confidence.
 As you recover, you may begin to delight in the person looking back at you in the mirror.
 Why not capture this transformation?
 Reward yourself with a professional photography session.
 Fully appreciate and admire the new you!
 The pictures will remind you of how far you’ve come.

-Put your newfound free time to good use and help others through volunteering.
+Another one of the ways to celebrate sobriety is by doing volunteer work.
+Put your newfound free time to good use and help others in their time of need.
 Explore the endless options and find what is most fulfilling for you.
 You will discover that the greatest reward can often be the chance to ease the burdens of others.

 4. Enjoy a Hot Air Balloon Ride